Skip to main content

 After coming out of the MRI machine, we will remove the frame from your head before scanning a few more images to confirm the location of the treatment.
 After these images, you will be moved to a recovery room.
 Most patients will be able to go home later that day.

 Before discharge, monitoring equipment will be removed and you will receive specific discharge instructions from your doctor.
-Usually nothing is required, although your doctor may recommend over-the-counter pain relief medication.
+Usually nothing is required, although your doctor may recommend steroids.

 Your physician will let you know when you need to return for any follow-up visits.
 You will also be told whom to contact in case of an emergency after the procedure.